Unfolding a Bykov attractor: from an attracting torus to strange attractors: Main results

-\subsection{An application: strange attractors in the unfolding of Hopf-zero singularities}
+\subsection{An application: strange attractors in the unfolding of a Hopf-zero singularity}

-By applying the previous theory, we may show the occurrence of strange attractors in a specific case of unfoldings of a Hopf-zero singularity (Type I of \cite{BIS}, Case III of \cite{GH} \footnote{Care is needed to compare both works because the constants choice and signs are different.}), the case which has not been dealt in \cite{BIS}: $\sigma \gg O(\varepsilon)$.
+By applying the previous theory, we may show the occurrence of strange attractors in a specific case of unfoldings of a Hopf-zero singularity (Type I of \cite{BIS}, Case III of \cite{GH}\footnote{Care is needed to compare both works because the constants choice and signs are different.}).
 Since the hypotheses are very technical, we decide to postpone the precise result to Section \ref{Hopf}.